U.S. hurricane forecasters losing critical access to government data

 Labe said other satellites controlled by countries such as Japan have the same capability.

-But Japan's systems have not been operating as long, and now there is a "scramble" to match timelines of different satellites so there is no gap in the record.
+But Japan's systems have not been operating as long, and there would have been "a scramble" this summer to match timelines of different satellites so there was no gap in the record.

 Climate scientists need "more data, not less," and the satellites served a wide variety of climate research, he said.

-In Florida, Lisa Avram and her family live day-to-day on tenterhooks.
+In Florida, Lisa Avram and her family live day-to-day on tenterhooks, and is relieved the data will be there, at least through this year.

-Losing satellite information seems like a "seriously dangerous proposition" for herself and other storm survivors who have their houses in various phases of the elevation.
+Losing satellite information in the middle of storm season seemed like a "seriously dangerous proposition" for herself and other storm survivors who have their houses.

-(Reporting by Rachel Parsons; Editing by Ellen Wulfhorst)
+(Reporting by Rachel Parsons; Editing by Ellen Wulfhorst and Jon Hemming.)

 Context is powered by the Thomson Reuters Foundation Newsroom.